 I have touched on this earlier, and I have already explained the timeless feel of film Vs digital photography but let’s take a closer look at one more aspect of timelessness that differentiates film photography from digital photography.

 Just like clothing and fashion styles, trends come and go in wedding photography too.
 Nowadays, especially with so much access to new technologies and more affordable prices (even in the pro-market), buying a new digital camera can feel very exciting and give the impression of owning a new and powerful tool to create better images with.
 However, very much like most technological items, they depreciate in value from the minute you purchase them.
 Film cameras, instead, every year, appreciate in value and so do film rolls.
-The opportunity of investing in that beautiful tangible medium that is film, makes for priceless photographs that you can proudly consider like the best investment for your wedding memories to keepsake.
-Given, also, the not so common ability and skillfulness to shoot film (film photographers are rare and good ones are even rarer), the choice makes for even more valuable photographs.
+The opportunity of investing in that beautiful tangible medium that is film makes for priceless photographs that you can proudly consider the best investment for your wedding memories to keepsake.
+Given, also, the not-so-common ability and skillfulness to shoot film (film photographers are rare and good ones are even rarer), the choice makes for even more valuable photographs.

 I love the term “painterly”, it just perfectly describes the aesthetic of film.
 Granted that photography means “painted with light”, it’s appropriate and truly translates visually the idea of a painter, creating art with his brushes dipped in light.
 The ability to execute an artistic project, from the creation of a concept, going through the creative choices to practically create the piece, to its final delivery method, is called Fine Art.
 Like so, film photography is considered the same, because in comparison with digital photography, it requires more experience, knowledge, and for the photographer to make creative choices when using the medium, without relying on the many automatisms that a digital camera offers.
 Not saying that exclusively digital photographers rely on automatic settings alone, it is understood that a digital medium offers a variety of possibilities that facilitate the job, making the process less purposeful, artistic, and more automated instead.